 Another destination is accumulating a target investment dollar figure.
 This is also called a nest egg that you intend to withdraw an income stream from during retirement.
 To get this, you’ll see your primary responsibility as setting aside the funds each month and watching your balance grow with contributions and, hopefully, market returns.

 The reason this is important is that tax-deferred investment accounts are generally not the best for cash-flowing asset acquisition.

 What Is Tax Deferral?

-Tax deferral usually used for qualified retirement plans (tax-deferred investments), including the SEP IRA and the Simple IRA for business owners, the 401(k), 403(b), traditional IRA, 457 account, and tax-deferred annuities.
+Tax deferral usually used for qualified retirement plans (retirement savings, including the SEP IRA and the Simple IRA for business owners, the 401(k), 403(b), traditional IRA, 457 account, and tax-deferred annuities.

 These are tax-deferred investment accounts in which you invest pre-tax dollars.
 For employees, this is usually done through payroll deduction, so the money comes off the top before you’re paid, and it never even hits your bank account.
 Even if you contribute later in the year after you’ve already deposited your check, it’s filed as a deduction on your tax return.

 Deferring tax is a way to lower your taxable income today, while setting money aside for the future.